elias-ka/ms-teams-weather/README.md

 ## Example usage
 To use the bot, you need to deploy it using the instructions below.
-After that, you can use the bot by mentioning it in a channel and providing the city and country you want to get the weather for.
+Once deployed, use the bot by mentioning it in a channel and providing the city and country you want to get the weather for.

 For example:
 > @Weather Helsinki, FI